Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 Let's see how your answers compare to our answers:

-- This application requires just one participant, the Deployer.
-He would be responsible for deploying the contract, and when a proposal is being created by a user, that user assumes the role of the Deployer for that proposal, which in itself would be a contract.
+- This application requires just one participant declaration, that is the Deployer.
+This participant would be responsible for deploying the contract, and when a proposal is being created by a user, that user assumes the role of the Deployer for that proposal, which in itself would be a contract.
+- As stated on the onset of this workshop, we would be using API calls to implement voluntary interaction with the contract.
+- To notify every user connected to the contract, we would be using Events.